Amirabs7/Tunisia-democracy-analysis/README.md

 ## 📌 Overview
 Tunisia has had a unique political trajectory in the MENA region since the Arab Spring in 2011.
 This repository presents an in-depth, data-driven analysis of Tunisia’s democratic journey, leveraging the **Varieties of Democracy (V-Dem) Episodes of Regime Transformation (ERT) dataset** to uncover trends, turning points, and long-term risks in its fragile transition.

+---

+## What this project shows
+- Political science research and R data analysis using tidyverse and ggplot2.
+- Insights into Tunisia’s democratic trajectory, fragility, and global comparisons.
+- Reproducible RMarkdown report with  visualizations and narrative.

+---

 📍 **Data Source**:
 [V-Dem ERT Dataset v2](https://www.v-dem.net/) – Episodes of Regime Transformation